betsee/betse/doc/rst/INSTALL.rst

          betse -v try

 .. [#macos_anaconda_not]
-   If you prefer *not* to install Anaconda_, BETSE is also manually installable via third-party package managers for macOS (e.g., Homebrew_, MacPorts_).
+   If you prefer *not* to install Anaconda_, BETSE is also `manually installable via third-party package managers for macOS <#macos-homebrew_> (e.g., Homebrew_, MacPorts_).
 Doing so is non-trivial and, if performed improperly, could produce a performance-crippled single-core installation of BETSE.
    Anaconda_ suffers no such issues and is guaranteed to produce a performance-optimized multicore installation of BETSE.
 We strongly recommend Anaconda_ – even when you think you know better.

 .. [#conda_package]
    This command installs both the `most recent stable release of BETSE <conda